Skip to content

 S3 URL Requirements

-• The S3 bucket must be in the same AWS region as the Bedrock model you're invoking
+• S3 bucket must be in the same AWS region as the Bedrock model

-• The STDAPI server must have access to the S3 bucket
+• The stdapi.ai server must have read access to the S3 object

 Example: PDF Document Embedding